javanibble/docker-cheat-sheet/docker-command-cheatsheet.md

 * A *docker container* is a runnable instance of an image.
 You can create, start, stop, move, or delete a container via the docker client (cli) or docker API; connect a container to network; attach storage; create a new image from the container.
 * A *docker service* scale containers across multiple docker daemons.
 Each member of the swarm is a docker daemon.
 A service define the desired state eg. number of replicas.
 The service is load-balanced across all worker nodes.

-**Docker Engine**
+## Docker Engine

 <img
   src="https://i0.wp.com/www.docker.com/blog/wp-content/uploads/974cd631-b57e-470e-a944-78530aaa1a23-1.jpg"
   width="400"
   align="right"
 />
 The *docker engine* consist of the following:
-* the *docker daemon* is the persistent process that manages docker objects like containers, images, volumes, etc..
+* `dockerd` is the docker daemon and relies on a OCI compliant runtime (invoked via the `containerd` daemon) as its interface to the Linux kernel namespaces, cgroups, and SELinux.
-* the *containerd* was designed to be used by Docker and Kubernetes as well as any other container platform that wants to abstract away syscalls or OS specific functionality to run containers on linux, windows, solaris, or other OSes. ([Reference](https://containerd.io/))
+* `containerd` is the container daemon was originally built as an integration point for OCI runtimes like runc.  ([Reference](https://containerd.io/))
-* the *runc* is the implementation for the OCI container runtime specification.
+* `runc` is the implementation for the OCI container runtime specification.
 It is a CLI tool for spawning and running containers according to the OCI specification. ([Reference](https://github.com/opencontainers/runc))

 **Open Container Initiative**